dima13230/bubble-jump/README.md

 # Bubble Jump

-Bubble jump is the minimal Doodle Jump clone made in Unity Engine as test task for employment.
+Bubble jump is the minimal Doodle Jump clone made in Unity Engine.

 ##### Screenshot: